pdwrc/rc-light-controller/README.md

 The controller is intended to be highly configurable, and the firmware is open source, so it can be customised to do whatever you want.

+It can be used a simple remote switch, operated by an AUX channel on your transmitter, or it can provide multiple lighting modes, brake lights and turn signals.

 The controller is built around the Raspberry Pi Pico microcontroller, and if you're comfortable using a soldering iron, it can be assembled very easily from just a handful of components.